Amendment No. 28 to the Entry Into Israel Law

-The Amendment No. 28 to the Entry Into Israel Law (No. 5712-1952) prohibits the entry into Israel of any foreigner who makes a "public call for boycotting Israel" or "any area under its control" – a reference to the Israeli settlements.
-It denies entry, visa and residency permits to these affected foreigners.
+The Amendment No. 28 to the Entry Into Israel Law (No. 5712-1952) prohibits the entry into Israel of any foreigner who makes a "public call for boycotting Israel", or any area under its control.
+It denies entry, visa, and residency permits to these affected foreigners.

-The law was a response to the BDS movement which calls for comprehensive boycotts of Israel until it complies with international law.
-Detractors compared the law to U.S. President Trump's recently passed "Muslim travel ban" and claimed that it violated the right to freedom of speech.
+The law was a response to the BDS movement which calls for comprehensive boycotts of Israel "until it complies with international law".
+Detractors compared the law to U.S. President Trump's recently passed "Muslim travel ban", and claimed that it violated the right to freedom of speech.
 It has also been criticized for failing to distinguish between those who call for a boycott of Israel and those who call for a boycott of the Israeli settlements.
-Supporters of the law defended it as within Israel's rights to control its borders and as a legitimate counter-measure against its opponents.
+Supporters of the law defend it as within Israel's rights to control its borders, and as a legitimate counter-measure against its opponents.

-The law was passed by the Knesset on March 6, 2017 by a 46-28 vote.
+The law was passed by the Knesset on March 6, 2017, by a 46-28 vote.

 Background

 The Entry Into Israel Law of 1952 gave discretion to the Minister of the Interior to bar any individual, including a visa holder, from entering the country.
 Prior to the amendment, Israeli authorities "felt free" to detain or question critics of Israel when they attempted to enter the country.

 American academic Norman Finkelstein was deported and given a 10-year ban in 2008, and American political activist Noam Chomsky was denied entry in 2010.
-In December 2016, Israel refused entry to a Malawian tourist after officials discovered she was active in the World Council of Churches, an organization which calls for the boycott of products made in Israel's West Bank settlements.
+In December 2016, Israel refused entry to a Malawian tourist, after officials discovered she was active in the World Council of Churches, an organization which calls for the boycott of products made in Israel's West Bank settlements.

 BDS is a global campaign attempting to leverage economic and political pressure on Israel to end its occupation of Palestinian land and the Golan Heights; introduce full equality for Arab-Palestinian citizens of Israel; and acknowledge the right of return of Palestinian refugees.
 Prime Minister Benyamin Netanyahu has made it a priority of his administration to fight the BDS Movement.

 Passage

 The bill was submitted by Israeli lawmakers Bezalel Smotrich from the Jewish Home party and Roy Folkman from Kulanu.
 It passed its first reading in mid-January 2017.
 The Israeli parliament (Knesset) approved the law in its final reading on March 6 by a vote of 46-28.
-The bill was passed after a heated debate; it was supported by right-wing and centrist parties but opposed by left-wing parties and human rights groups.
+The bill was passed after a heated debate; it was supported by right-wing, religious, and centrist parties, but opposed by left-wing parties and human rights groups.